 The treatment day

 You might need to empty your bowels and bladder.
-To empty your bowels you might have an enema.
-An enema is a liquid that you put into your back passage or you may be given a liquid medicine, called a laxative to swallow.
+To empty your bowels you might have a liquid medicine called a laxative to drink or an enema.
+An enema is a liquid that you put into your back passage

 A member of the treatment team takes you to the operating theatre.
 A nurse or anaesthetist puts a small tube called a cannula into a vein in the back of your hand.
 You might have a medicine into the cannula to make you feel sleepy.
 And your anaesthetist might put a thin tube into your back to give a spinal anaesthetic so that you feel nothing below the waist.
 Or you might have a general anaesthetic so that you are asleep.